estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 ### Setup

-1. #TO FACT CHECK You'll need to configure secure access to the database to enable the Flow capture.
+1. You'll need to configure secure access to the database to enable the Flow capture.
   Currently, Estuary supports SSH tunneling to allow this.
   Follow the guide to [configure an SSH server for tunneling](../../../../guides/connect-network/).